 Q: I’m always hearing people say “a tough ROAD to hoe.”
 Hoeing a road is probably illegal, and using that expression should be illegal too.
 What are your thoughts?

-A: I don’t know if hoeing a road is illegal, but an asphalt road must be a mighty tough road to hoe.
+A: We don’t know if hoeing a road is illegal, but an asphalt road must be a mighty tough road to hoe.
 The correct expression is, of course, “a tough row to hoe,” and it refers to hoeing rows on a farm.
 To have a “tough” or “hard” or “long” or “difficult” row to hoe means to have a daunting task to perform.

 A few years ago, the linguists Geoffrey Pullum and Mark Liberman came up with the term “eggcorn” to describe such a substitution.
 (The term comes from the substitution of “egg corn” for “acorn.”)